docker/docs/compose/environment-variables/env-file.md

   - `${VAR+replacement}` -> `replacement` if `VAR` is set, otherwise empty

 ## Precedence
-Environment variables from an environment file have lower precedence than those passed via the command-line or via the `environment` section in project YAML.
+Environment variables from an environment file have lower precedence than those passed via the command-line or via the `environment` section in the `docker-compose.yml` file.
-Refer to [Environment Variables Precedence](./envvars-precedence.md) for details.
+For more information, see [Environment variables precedence](./envvars-precedence.md).

 ## Compose file and CLI variables